redis/docs/content/commands/hexpire/index.md

 * `LT` -- For each specified field, set expiration only when the new expiration is less than current one.

 A non-volatile field is treated as an infinite TTL for the purpose of `GT` and `LT`.
-The `GT`, `LT` and `NX` options are mutually exclusive.
+The `NX`, `XX`, `GT`, and `LT` options are mutually exclusive.

 ## Refreshing expires

-It is possible to call `HEXPIRE` using as argument a key that already has an existing TTL set.
+It is possible to call `HEXPIRE` using as argument a field that already has an existing TTL set.
 In this case the time to live is _updated_ to the new value.

 ## Example

 ```
-redis> HEXPIRE no-key 20 NX 2 field1 field2
+redis> HEXPIRE no-key 20 NX FIELDS 2 field1 field2
 (nil)
 redis> HSET mykey field1 "hello" field2 "world"
 (integer 2)
-redis> HEXPIRE mykey 10 3 field1 field2 field3
+redis> HEXPIRE mykey 10 FIELDS 3 field1 field2 field3
 1) (integer) 1
 2) (integer) 1
 3) (integer) -2